projectara/greybus-spec/source/connection.rst

 Each response includes a status byte in its message header, which communicates whether any error occurred in delivering or processing a requested operation.
-If the operation completed successfully, the status value is zero.
+If the operation completed successfully, the status value is *GB_OP_SUCCESS*.
 Otherwise, the reason it was not successful is conveyed by one of the positive values defined in Table :num:`table-connection-status-values`.
 All Protocols defined herein are subject to the :ref:`message-data-requirements` listed above.